A small capital with a huge reputation, Dublin is peppered with classic pubs, historic buildings and a vibrant culture.

 As Britain’s second city, Birmingham is a great place to fly from.
 Fully equipped with all the facilities you would expect to find in an international airport, it caters to every traveller’s needs.

 Drivers will find a choice of seven car parks, which are all easily accessible from the terminal by foot or via the free shuttle bus.
-Book a carpark space online in advance and get up to 50% off.
+Book a car park space online in advance and get up to 70% off.

 Once you pass seamlessly through security and into our single terminal, you’ll find a great selection of places to shop, eat, and relax before your flight.

 Many people like to kick-start their holiday with a sit-down meal at the airport before their flight.
-Families will appreciate Frankie & Benny’s and Giraffe, and if you want something fancy, head to Bottega Prosecco Bar & Café.
 There’s plenty of coffee shops and grab and go options too.

 We also have lots of shops for you to browse while you wait to board your flight.
 Get all your last-minute holiday essentials from Boots, plane entertainment from WHSmith and great savings from World Duty Free.
 We’ve got shops to suit every taste and every need.